-For templates with recommended language to use when charging specific criminal offenses, please see Jeffrey B. Welty, Arrest Warrant and Indictment Forms (6th ed.
-2010) (paper copy only) and the available online updates from 2017, 2016, 2014, 2013, and 2012.
+For templates with recommended language to use when charging specific criminal offenses, please see the related entry on Arrest Warrant and Indictment Forms.

 A criminal charge contained in a pleading must be sufficiently definite to (i) identify the offense charged against the defendant; (ii) enable the defendant to prepare his or her defense; (iii) bar a subsequent prosecution for the same offense; and (iv) enable the court to impose a judgment.
 State v.
 Sparrow, 276 N.C.
 499 (1970).
 If the pleading fails to satisfy one of these requirements, or is otherwise defective as described in the preceding sections, the prosecutor should attempt to correct the pleading as described below before proceeding to arraignment or trial.

 Alternatively, the state may choose to dismiss the case and proceed on a new criminal pleading.
 The defendant may also move to dismiss the defective pleading (see G.S.
 15A-302(e); 15A-922(e); 15A-924(e); 15A-952(b)(6); 15A-954; -955; -956), requiring either a correction, if possible, or a new charge, if necessary.